sightmachine/simplecv-js/README.md

     * > brunch watch &
     * > http
 * Using Chrome go to locahost:8000/public/ and check out the results.
+* Most of the action happens in /simplecv-js/app/models/Image.coffee
 * Enjoy!

 To test the javascript to python functionality do the following: